sarweshshah/gait_analysis/docs/README_TCN_Gait_Analysis.md

 - Task types: use `core.constants.TaskType` and `TaskType.DEFAULT`
 - Event dictionaries: use constants such as `core.constants.EventType` and `EventType.HEEL_STRIKE`
 - Sides and labels in results: use constants such as `core.constants.Side` and `Side.LEFT`
+- Pose models: use string literals 'mediapipe' or 'metrabs' for model selection

 Please note that these changes are now reflected in the repository.
 For more details, see the [constants file](core/utils/constants.py) in the repository.